diggsweden/open-source-project-template/templates/SECURITY.md

 # Security Reporting

-If you wish to report a security vulnerability privately, we appreciate your diligence.
-Please follow the guidelines below to submit your report.
+If you've found a security vulnerability, we appreciate you taking the time to report it privately.
+Please follow these guidelines to submit your report.

 ## Reporting